Yemane Gebreab

-Yemane Gebreab (born 1954 in Eritrea) is the Head of Political Affairs and Presidential Adviser.
-He is also a member of the People's Front for Democracy and Justice (PFDJ), the sole and ruling political party of Eritrea.
+Yemane Gebreab (born 1954) is the Head of Political Affairs and Presidential Adviser of Eritrea.
+He is also a member of the People's Front for Democracy and Justice (PFDJ), the sole and ruling political party.

 Yemane graduated with a bachelor’s degree from the University of Washington in Seattle.

-Yemane Gebreab has been Special Advsior to the President of Eritrea and Senior Diplomat.
-He has been on diplomatic meetings in Egypt, Iran, Venezuela, China, Sudan, Russia, and Ethiopia.
+Yemane Gebreab has been Special Advisor to the President of Eritrea and a senior diplomat.
+He has been on diplomatic meetings in Egypt, Venezuela, Israel, China, Sudan, Russia, and Ethiopia.
 He also plays a pivotal role at the United Nations in New York.
-Yemane Gebreab has been in charge of policy development for Sudanese Politics.

-Yemane Gebreab is currently under U.S. Government sanctions.